ralphbean/fedora-hubs-prototype/README.rst

     $ sudo dnf install python-virtualenvwrapper postgresql postgresql-devel
     $ mkvirtualenv hubs

+If the mkvirtualenv command returns "command not found..." you may need to refresh your bash profile:

+    $ source ~/.bashrc

 Install the dependencies from PyPI::

     $ pip install -r requirements.txt